allfed/mink/README.md

 SPAM is necessary as it loads in our crops.
 You can go to grassdata/world/spam/  to see what the crop 4 letter code would be.

+### A Note about years

+The specific list of years listed in the scenarios file should be selected with the following in mind:
+ - The number of years run by DSSAT is equal to the last year selected in scenarios, plus two.
+So if you go from year 3 to 9, 11 years will be run (using WTH file years 1 through 11).
+See next point.
+ - The WTH files need two years of aclimatization before DSSAT is able to accurately report results.
+Therefore, you must add two years to the weather file number in order to get the number that is shown in the processed results.
+That's also why the number of years plus two is the number of years actually run by DSSAT.
+     - For example, let's say WTH files run from year 01xxx to 15xxx where xxx is the 3 digit day number (from day 1 to day 365)
+     - Let's say for the climate run you're interested in, you want to look at yields which were planting on calendar year 5.
+     - In that case, you would enter year 3 as the first year in your scenario file, as year 1 and 2 are both years where there is no nuclear winter during any crop's growing season.

 ## Development